Skoda Kamiq SUV - Interior & comfort

 Optional extras include different alloy wheel designs, metallic paint, a panoramic glass roof, heated front seats and a digital instrument cluster.

-There’ll be different options across the range, with parking sensors, front fog lights and floor mats also offered on lower-spec models.
-We'd also recommend adding a spare wheel (replacing a tyre repair kit) for £150, especially if you often drive far away from home on the motorway.
+There are different options across the range, with parking sensors, front fog lights and floor mats also offered on lower-spec models.
+We'd also recommend adding a spare wheel (replacing a tyre repair kit) for £160, especially if you often drive far away from home on the motorway.